hoangsonww/DevVerse-SWE-Blog/README.md

     - `storage: create, read, update, delete`

     This role will be used to access the articles and storage services from the blog.

+    Or, for development purposes, you can use the `public` role with the same permissions, or just allow all permissions for simplicity (not recommended for production).

 8. **Run the Application:**